-The Fire Danger Period will begin at 01:00 hrs on Monday 9 December on for the following municipalities in CFA’s North West Region:
+The Fire Danger Period (FDP) will begin for municipalities in CFA’s District 14 in the coming weeks.

 Fire Danger Period information:

 - A written permit is required to burn off grass, undergrowth, weeds or other vegetation during the FDP.
-This permit may be issued by the Municipal Fire Prevention Officer or the CFA District Office.
-Please check with your municipality in the first instance.
+You can apply for a permit at firepermits.vic.gov.au.
+It can also be issued by the Municipal Fire Prevention Officer or the CFA District Office.

-- Farmers can find legal guidelines and practical advice at cfa.vic.gov.au/plan-prepare/farms - this information is important especially for new farmers, bush block owners or hobby farmers.
+- Farmers can find legal guidelines and practical advice at cfa.vic.gov.au/farms.